ajbraus/wdi-homework/week6/03-what-i-wish-i-knew.md

 In practice, this can require a range of different types of refactoring, but it all comes down to one idea: by moving any logic that isn’t about the response (for example, setting a flash message, or choosing whether to redirect or render a view) to the model (instead of the controller), not only have you promoted reuse where possible but you’ve also made it possible to test your code outside of the context of a request.

 Let’s look at a simple example.
-Say you have code like this:
+Say you have code like this in your controller:

 ```ruby